+Contemplation

-- 1. Pre-contemplation Issues relating to a lack of racial and cultural inclusivity on training programmes. - 2.
-Contemplation Mental health issues within racialised communities are prevalent and more people from those communities are enrolling onto counselling and psychotherapy training programmes reflective of the students on the courses and clients seeking therapy. - 3.
-Planning/Preparation Academic staff to work collaboratively to implement a module on race and diversity.
-To engage in representation, theories and practices from both the global south and north should be considered.
+Mental health issues within racialised communities are prevalent and more people from those communities are enrolling onto counselling and psychotherapy training programmes reflective of the students on the courses and clients seeking therapy.

+Action

-- 4. Action Training programmes start teaching race and culture on courses.
+Training programmes start teaching race and culture on courses.
 Culturally diverse theories and practices are implementing a global south and north approach.
-Additionally, more lecturers/visiting lecturers from marginalised communities are recruited to teach. - Maintenance Training programmes are actively teaching race and culture and maintaining representation.
-More people become equipped to work in a culturally sensitive manner.
-Individuals from racialised communities feel included, represented and understood.
-Improvement of accessibility onto training programmes and therapy for marginalised communities.
+Additionally, more lecturers/visiting lecturers from marginalised communities are recruited to teach.